Soto, 19, starts for Nats, homers in 1st at-bat

 WASHINGTON -- Juan Soto just keeps hitting home runs.

-Making his first start for the Washington Nationals on Monday night, the 19-year-old outfielder went deep in his first at-bat against San Diego Padres starter Robbie Erlin.
-The three-run opposite-field shot came on the first pitch from Erlin and traveled an estimated 422 feet before landing over the wall in left-center.
+Making his first start for the Washington Nationals on Monday, the 19-year-old outfielder went deep in his first at-bat against San Diego Padres starter Robbie Erlin, helping propel Washington to a 10-2 win over San Diego.
+Soto's three-run opposite field shot came on the first pitch from Erlin and traveled an estimated 422 feet before landing over the wall in left center.

+"I didn't think it was going to go out of the park," Soto said.
+"I just run hard, the same I do in the minor leagues.
+Then I heard the noise, and I know it was gone."

 Upon returning to the dugout, Soto received a curtain call from the crowd at Nationals Park.

 Before getting called up this past weekend, Soto was hitting .362 with 14 homers in 39 minor league games across three levels.
-Despite those numbers, his promotion came as a surprise given that he had only 31 at-bats above Class A.
+Despite those numbers, his promotion was a surprise, given that he had only 31 at-bats above Class A.

 But after utility man Howie Kendrick tore his Achilles on Saturday, the latest in a rash of injuries that has severely depleted Washington's outfield options, Soto got the call, making him the youngest player currently in the majors.

+"He's a special player," said Bryce Harper, who hit his NL-leading 14th home run on Monday and who, before Soto, was the last MLB player to homer as a teenager (Sept.
+30, 2012).
+"We've seen that throughout the minor leagues and we saw that in spring training as well.
+So we're all just excited for him to be here and excited for him to help us out and super proud of him and just got to keep it going."

+"It's unbelievable to be 19," said veteran first baseman Mark Reynolds, who went deep twice for his second multi-homer effort in six games since getting called up.
+"When I was 19, I could barely swing a metal bat.
+So it's pretty impressive, and I'm glad he's here."

-Besides Kendrick, the Nationals have also dealt with injuries to starting left fielder Adam Eaton (ankle) and reserve outfielder Brian Goodwin (wrist), as well as outfield prospects Victor Robles (elbow) and Rafael Bautista (knee).
+So too are the Nationals.
+Besides Kendrick, the Nationals have dealt with injuries to starting left fielder Adam Eaton (ankle), reserve outfielder Brian Goodwin (wrist) and outfield prospects Victor Robles (elbow) and Rafael Bautista (knee).

-At 19 years and 208 days, Soto became the youngest big leaguer to hit a home run since the Texas Rangers' Jurickson Profar homered on Sept.
+At 19 years, 208 days old, Soto became the youngest big leaguer to hit a home run since the Texas Rangers' Jurickson Profar homered on Sept.
 2, 2012.
-At the time, Profar was 19 years and 195 days old.
+At the time, Profar was 19 years, 195 days old.
 Soto is also the youngest player in Nationals/Expos franchise history to hit a home run.

-Soto's first major league at-bat came on Sunday, when he struck out as a pinch hitter against Los Angeles Dodgers reliever Erik Goeddel.
-After homering in the second inning Monday, Soto, who started in left field and batted sixth, grounded out to shortstop in his next at-bat.

 A native of the Dominican Republic, Soto signed with Washington in 2015 for a reported $1.5 million.
 Entering the 2018 season, he was ranked as the Nationals' second-best prospect and No. 42 overall by ESPN's Keith Law.